ezrasingh/commando/CONTRIBUTING.md

 If you're not sure which branch to use just start with `main`, as this can be changed during review.

-When it is time to release the unreleased branch, a PR is made from the unreleased branch to `main`. e.g. https://github.com/ezrasingh/commando/pull/496
+When it is time to release the unreleased branch, a PR is made from the unreleased branch to `main`. e.g. https://github.com/ezrasingh/stratagem/pull/496

 ## Github Labels

-Commando uses a simple set of labels to track issues.
+Stratagem uses a simple set of labels to track issues.
 Most important are the difficulty labels:

 - **Question** - Further information is requested
-- **Good First Issue** - Suitable for people new to Commando, or even new to Rust in general
+- **Good First Issue** - Suitable for people new to Stratagem, or even new to Rust in general
 - **Help Wanted** - Extra attention is needed

 Additionally, there are a few other noteworthy labels:

 - **Bug** - Something isn't working right
 - **Documentation** - Improvements or additions to documentation
-- **Enhancement** - Request to add a new feature or otherwise improve Commando in some way
+- **Enhancement** - Request to add a new feature or otherwise improve Stratagem in some way

 ## Code of Conduct